T568A/Rocketx/README.md

-# Rocketx - Quick Configuration NGINX
+# Rocketx

+Rocketx is a simple and quick configuration NGINX.

 WARNING: use at your own risk 💀